barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 1. The Sender wants to top up her mobile money account balance.
 She sends the equivalent amount to the Telco's bank account (V).
-2. The Telco is notified that a new deposit was made and increases her balance.
+2. The Telco is notified that a new deposit was made and increases the Sender's mobile money balance.
-3. The Sender can now make a payment using M-Pesa's mechanisms (e.g. an [STK][8] application with secure SMS) to the Receiver.
+3. The Sender can now make a payment using M-Pesa's mechanisms to the Receiver (e.g. using an [STK][8] application with secure SMS).
-4. The transaction is recorded on the Telco's ledger and the account balances are adjusted.
+4. The transaction is recorded on the Telco's ledger and the account balances between Sender and Receiver are adjusted.

-The Receiver can use the balance for a mobile payment in the ecosystem or convert the amount into "real world" money and paid to her account (lines 5, 6).
+The Receiver can use the balance for a mobile payment in the ecosystem or convert the amount into "real world" money, which is then paid to her account (lines 5, 6).

 From its inception, M-Pesa was meant to be an [on-ramp][7] / [off-ramp][6] system, parallel to the "real" financial world.
 In practice, even to this day, the off-ramping (5, 6) is rarely, if ever, exercised.
-This is a combination of the plain lack of bank accounts and the [exorbitant withdrawal costs][9], up to 20%.
+This is a combination of the plain lack of bank accounts in developing markets and the [exorbitant withdrawal costs][9], up to 20%.
 This last statement reveals a gross simplification of the above diagram: the vast majority of on- / off-ramping does not happen through bank accounts.
 It takes place through a vast network of [street agents][10], who convert cash into mobile money, taking a commission.
 Street agents are the equivalent of a bank's brick-and-mortar network.
-The extremely low [capex][11] to setup an agency, gave telcos an advantage of quick scale.
+The extremely low [capex][11] to setup an agency gave telcos an advantage of quick scale.

 Since everything happens within one IT system (the telco's servers), transfer and settlement is instant.
 This is combined with the mobile phone's PIN, providing a rudimentary layer of security.